 The greatest threat to a homeowner’s yard is weeds.

-Pruning is necessary for plant health and yard aesthetic.
+Pruning is necessary for plant health and yard aesthetics.

-Any dead plant or old wood that experienced winterkill should be removed off the yard or the tree.
+Any dead plant or old wood that experienced winterkill should be removed from the yard or the tree.

 You can differentiate these from a healthy branch by noticing their colours – if the underneath layer of their bark is brown, that is a sign that they are damaged.